How to calculate home equity

 - ($410,000 [home’s value] x 0.80 [maximum percent borrowed]) – $220,000 [amount owed] = $108,000 available to borrow

 Once you know how to calculate home equity and how much you can borrow, you’ll need to choose between loan types.
 The options include:

 - Home equity line of credit: A HELOC is flexible and allows you to fund multiple projects over time.
 Once approved, you can borrow up to a set limit during the draw period, which generally lasts for up to 10 years.
 As with a credit card, you can borrow what you need when you need it, pay down the line of credit and borrow again.
 Interest rates are usually variable and could change over time.
 Once the draw period ends, the principal balance converts to a loan that’s repayable over a set period of up to 20 years.

 - Home equity loan: A home equity loan allows you to borrow a lump sum of money upfront and repay it in equal installments with a fixed interest rate.
 It could be ideal if you know how much you need and prefer a predictable monthly payment and stable interest rate.

 Advantages and disadvantages of borrowing equity

-The main drawback of a home equity loan or line of credit, however, is that your home is used as collateral to secure the loan.
-So if you fall behind on payments, the lender has a legal right to place a lien on your property and foreclose on the home.
+- Your home is used as collateral to secure the loan– if you fall behind on payments, the lender has a legal right to place a lien on your property and foreclose on the home